Aliases for CACNA1F Gene

 GeneCards Summary for CACNA1F Gene

 CACNA1F (Calcium Voltage-Gated Channel Subunit Alpha1 F) is a Protein Coding gene.
 Diseases associated with CACNA1F include aland island eye disease and night blindness, congenital stationary , 2a, x-linked.
-Among its related pathways are Circadian entrainment and Valproic Acid Pathway, Pharmacodynamics.
+Among its related pathways are cGMP-PKG signaling pathway and Insulin secretion.
 GO annotations related to this gene include ion channel activity and high voltage-gated calcium channel activity.
 An important paralog of this gene is CACNA1A.

 UniProtKB/Swiss-Prot for CACNA1F Gene